How to Plan an Optimised Truck Route: Step-by-Step Guide

 - How to Fix Time Window Conflicts Automatically

-- How Total Tour Time Is Calculated in IMPARGO
+- How Total Tour Time Is Calculated

-1. What Is an Optimized Truck Tour?
+1. What Is an Optimised Truck Route?

 2. How to Use the Map and Stop Tools for Smart Planning